Godseed: Benevolent or Malevolent?: Is the concept of malevolence universal?

 \subsubsection{Darwinian AI}

-The evolution fan AI tries to accelerate evolution, causing as much variety of mental and physiological forms in the universe.
+The evolution fan AI agent tries to accelerate evolution, causing as much variety of mental and physiological forms in the universe.
 This is based on the assumption that, the most beneficial traits will survive the longest, for instance, co-operation, peace and civil behavior will be selected against deceit, theft and war, and that as the environment co-evolves with the population, the fitness function also evolves, and hence, morality evolves.

 Although its benefit is not generally proven seeing how ethically incoherent and complex our society is, the Darwinian AI has the advantage that the meta-rule also evolves, as well as the evolutionary mechanism itself.
+Darwinian systems, however, are generally wasteful, and predator-prey relationships may develop.
+Still, variation promotes survival therefore the Darwinian AI design must be taken quite seriously.
+A science fiction writer could imagine this to be the AI equivalent of Pandora's box, but it need not be if combined with other approaches outlined in the present paper.